Low-Waste Lifestyle: An Earth Day Story

 - Only 9% of all plastic is actually recycled.

-- There are 5 major gyres in the ocean that are essentially floating landfills, the biggest of which is the Great Pacific Garbage Patch.
+- Five major gyres in the ocean are essentially floating landfills, the biggest of which is the Great Pacific Garbage Patch.
 It takes up 600,000 square miles – twice the size of Texas.

 - Plastic has now been found in 94% of drinking water nationwide (this includes bottled water, which we often seem to think is cleaner and safer.)

-I got in the habit of carrying reusable shopping bags and produce bags, a reusable water bottle, coffee mug or tumbler, and two sets of utensils everywhere.
-When things would run out at home, instead of replacing them with the same old disposable product, I would invest in durable, low-waste alternatives.
-Plastic baggies turned into food wraps, bottled shampoo, conditioner, body/face wash, and deodorant were swapped for bar versions, I ditched the awful plastic razors for a long-lasting metal safety razor and realized that menstrual cups really aren’t bad (hopefully that’s not TMI but hey periods are a natural thing!)
-I made friends with the bulk foods section at the grocery store, and when my boyfriend and I moved into a new apartment in November we scored a lot of great deals at secondhand stores, on Craigslist, and Facebook marketplace.
+I got in the habit of carrying reusable shopping bags and produce bags, a reusable water bottle, a coffee mug or tumbler, and two sets of utensils everywhere.
+When things ran out at home, I would invest in durable, low-waste alternatives instead of replacing them with the same old disposable product.
+Plastic baggies turned into food wraps, bottled shampoo, conditioner, body/face wash, and deodorant were swapped for bar versions, I ditched the awful plastic razors for a long-lasting metal safety razor and realized that menstrual cups aren’t bad (hopefully that’s not TMI but hey periods are a natural thing!)
+I made friends with the bulk foods section at the grocery store, and when my boyfriend and I moved into a new apartment in November, we scored a lot of great deals at secondhand stores, on Craigslist, and Facebook marketplace.

 I have come so far, yet I have so far to go.
 There are so many things I still want to improve on and so many changes I want to make.
 This year, one of my goals has been to not purchase any clothing unless it is secondhand or from an ethical, eco-friendly company (running shoes are my only exception!)
 The fashion industry is one of the biggest polluters worldwide, and investing in well-made, durable clothes that don’t go out of style makes a big impact.
-It has been super easy, and again keeps a lot of money in my wallet.
-I’m also still working on finding ways to reduce waste in the kitchen — I struggle with how almost everything is packaged in some sort of plastic!
-I can’t wait to have my own compost and I’ve been looking in to apartment-friendly options.
-One of the zero-waste bloggers I follow recently challenged everyone to pick up one piece of trash every time they go outside, so I’ve been working on that too!
+It has been super easy, and again, it keeps a lot of money in my wallet.
+I’m also still working on finding ways to reduce waste in the kitchen — I struggle with how almost everything is packaged in some plastic!
+I can’t wait to have my compost, and I’ve been looking into apartment-friendly options.
+One of the zero-waste bloggers I follow recently challenged everyone to pick up one piece of trash every time they go outside, so I’ve been working on that, too!
 Imagine how big of an impact we could have if we all did that!!

-It’s also worthwhile to note how I’ve noticed all of these changes positively impacting other areas of my life.
-For example, being a more mindful shopper has really helped my bank account.
-If I leave my shopping bags in my car, I walk back out to get them and get a few extra steps in that day!
+It’s also worth noting how I’ve noticed these changes positively impacting other areas of my life.
+For example, being a more mindful shopper has helped my bank account.
+If I leave my shopping bags in my car, I walk back out to get them and take a few extra steps that day!
 Forgot my thermos or tumbler?
-No afternoon coffee I guess, which probably results in me getting to sleep earlier!
-I’m eating more fresh, local produce and learning how to cook more things from scratch.
+No afternoon coffee, I guess, which probably results in me getting to sleep earlier!
+I’m eating fresher local produce and learning to cook more things from scratch.

 What’s even more uplifting is seeing my actions rub off on others around me.
-It makes me so incredibly happy when friends or family reach out to me curious about things they can do.
-Even if they aren’t ready to make an entire lifestyle overhaul, no action is too small and every little change helps.
+I am incredibly happy when friends or family contact me, curious about things they can do.
+Even if they aren’t ready to overhaul an entire lifestyle, no action is too small, and every little change helps.

 I don’t think I’ll quite ever get to the point of reducing my waste so much that it can fit in a mason jar, but that’s okay.
-And honestly, unless our entire society greatly changed the way we all live, true “zero” waste isn’t possible.
-There will always be some sort of waste further up the chain.
-However, I know that the changes I have made and will continue to make already have made a positive impact.
+And honestly, unless our entire society greatly changes how we all live, true “zero” waste isn’t possible.
+There will always be some waste further up the chain.
+However, I know the changes I have made and will continue to make have positively impacted me.
 My actions count, and so do everyone else’s.

-If anyone has any interest in making some change to reduce their waste and overall footprint, I say go for it!
-Its honestly probably easier than you think, and every action has a ripple effect.
+If anyone is interested in making changes to reduce their waste and overall footprint, I say go for it!
+It's probably easier than you think, and every action has a ripple effect.
 No action is too small.
 Our home is worth it, our lives are worth it, and the lives of everyone and everything around us are worth it.

 Thoughts on a low-waste lifestyle by HealthSource Solutions team member, Morgan.